-4.2 The Vertical Service Code Interface
+5.2 The Vertical Service Code Interface

 Vertical Service Codes (VSC) are codes a user can dial on his phone to provision specific features for his subscriber account.
-The format is <value> to activate a specific feature, and # or ## to deactivate it.
+The format is \\<value> to activate a specific feature, and # or ## to deactivate it.
 The code parameter is a two-digit code, e.g. 72.
 The value parameter is the value being set for the corresponding feature.

-The value user input is normalized using the domain rewrite rules defined in Section 3.1.1.
+The value user input is normalized using the Rewrite Rules Sets assigned to domain as described in Section 4.5.